 There were 10 trees in the garden which signify the 10 local authorities in Manchester.

-Central to The Manchester Garden at RHS Chelsea was a water feature that represents Manchester’s water ways and the influence they’ve had on its development.
+Central to The Manchester Garden at RHS Chelsea was a water feature that represents Manchester’s water ways.
+It also demonstrates the influence they’ve had on its development.

 Our Ice Blue Pebbles were chosen to decorate the water feature.
 We thought they looked fantastic against the planting which included flowers such as Valeriana Officinalis, Camassias and Lupinus.